Management of Pancreatic Disorders for the Practicing Clinician

 - Discuss management of acute pancreatitis based on randomized clinical trial results.

-- Identify the management of autoimmune pancreatitis based on evidence from observational studies and the experience of centres with a high volume of patients with this disease.
+- Identify the management of autoimmune pancreatitis based on evidence from observational studies and the experience of centers with a high volume of patients with this disease.

 Developed and Offered By:

 Continuing Education courses are developed by faculty from Harvard Medical School's teaching hospitals and accredited by Harvard Medical School.
-This course is offered by Mass General Brigham.
+This course is offered by Massachusetts General Hospital-Department of Medicine.

 Schedule